¥ 2,106 (tax included)

 Hokkaido's new kelp, harvested in the summer, was unloaded one after another at the port of Tsuruga in late autumn.

-In the snowy Hokuriku region, it is not possible to transport cargo in winter, so the kelp ends up spending the winter in the storehouses in Tsuruga.
+In the snow-heavy Hokuriku region, cargo could not be transported in winter, so the kelp would end up spending the winter in the storehouses of Tsuruga.

 And then spring.